matbryan52/microscopy-images-qem/slides.md

 # Preamble

-Microscopy lets us see, for a time
+A microscope lets us see, for a time

 <hr>